jwestfall69/mad/README.md

 ![wwfwfest](docs/images/wwfwfest.png)

 ## Building
-I've been doing most of my developemnt in window subsystem for linux (wsl).
+I've been doing most of my development in window subsystem for linux (wsl).
 This makes it easy to compile, test in mame, and then burn to an eprom for testing on hardware.

 I'm using debian wsl.
 You will want to `apt-get install build-essential` to get gcc/make.